JeffJongyoon/Project/README.md

 # Project

 This repository contains personal projects that I have done so far.
-A PDF file and corresponding codes are attached together for inference.
+A PDF file and corresponding codes are attached together for the purpose of references.